Harmon Rabb: Service (on JAG)

 In 2002, Harm and Mac prosecutes a high-ranking Al-Qaeda member captured by US Forces in Afghanistan in a military tribunal.

 In the season 8 episodes "Ice Queen" and "Meltdown"—the backdoor pilot for NCIS—Rabb is accused of killing Lieutenant Loren Singer (Nanci Chambers).
 He was defended by Lieutenant Commander Faith Coleman (Alicia Coppola).
 Though NCIS Special Agent Leroy Jethro Gibbs (Mark Harmon) initially thinks he is the culprit, Gibbs later becomes convinced of his innocence, but it is Special Agent DiNozzo (Michael Weatherly) who finds the proof exonerating him.

 While serving at JAG, Rabb still kept his flight status current.
 At one point, after being denied leave by his commanding officer, Rear Admiral Chegwidden, to rescue Mac, Rabb resigned his commission from the Navy.
 He had a short stint working as an employee for the CIA.
 While flying for the CIA, Harm landed a C-130 Hercules aboard the aircraft carrier USS Seahawk.
 While working for the CIA, Rabb was certified in several different types of aircraft including the F/A-18 Hornet and the classified Aurora; however he was fired from CIA because his landing of a C-130 on an aircraft carrier was filmed by a ZNN crew.
 Rabb was subsequently reinstated into the Navy by SECNAV and once again served at JAG Headquarters.

 After being fired from the CIA and before being reinstated into the Navy, Harm worked as a crop-duster for Grace Aviation in Blacksburg, Virginia.
 He became friends with and eventually took in Grace Avionics' owner, 14-year-old Mattie Grace Johnson (Hallee Hirsh).
 She lived with him for almost a year while her father, Tom Johnson, sobered up.
 In 2005, Harm was devastated when Mattie was critically injured in a plane crash.

 In the final episode, Harm and Mac decided to get married; also, each was offered a career promotion, but to different locations; Harm was offered the position of Force Judge Advocate at Naval Forces Europe and to be stationed in London, while Mac was to lead the Joint Legal Services Center Southwest out of Naval Base San Diego.
 They decided to leave to fate which one of them would retire from the service and had Bud flip a coin.
-The outcome was never shown, and the career status of either remained unknown until 2019.
+The outcome was never shown, and the career status of both remained unknown until 2019.